 We cycle through travel rewards credit cards to save thousands on travel expenses.
 I signed up to a Barclays Aviator Card (which gave me 60,000 AA miles with one purchase) and paid $147 roundtrip for my flight to Italy instead of over $1,000.
 I also used Chase points and Marriott Bonvoy points to score free hotel nights around Italy.
 Read our previous article on travel rewards cards hacking tips to learn more.
 Leave a comment below or email me at email@example.com if you have questions on planning a trip to Italy or rewards card hacking tips.

 Disclosure: Walks of Italy hosted me on their David and Aperitivo Tour.
-All thoughts and photos are my own.
+Also, this article contains some affiliate links.